State-mandated PFML

 Details

-Employee eligibility requirements: Employees are eligible if they work for a covered employer and spend more than 50% of their work time for that employer in D.C.; or whose employment for the covered employer is based in the District and who regularly spends a substantial amount of their work time for that covered employer in the District and not more than 50% of his or her work in another jurisdiction.
+Employee eligibility requirements: Employees are eligible if they work for a covered employer and spend more than 50% of their work time for that employer in the District; or whose employment for the covered employer is based in the District and who regularly spends a substantial amount of their work time for that covered employer in the District and not more than 50% of their work in another jurisdiction.

 Benefit duration: